svilupp/PromptingTools.jl/docs/src/examples/building_RAG.md

   - [OPTIONAL] extracts any potential tags/filters from the question and applies them to filter down the potential candidates (use `extract_metadata=true` in `build_index`, you can also provide some filters explicitly via `tag_filter`)
   - [OPTIONAL] re-ranks the candidate chunks (define and provide your own `rerank_strategy`, eg Cohere ReRank API)
   - build a context from the closest chunks (use `chunks_window_margin` to tweak if we include preceding and succeeding chunks as well, see `?build_context` for more details)
-- generate an answer from the closest chunks (use `return_details=true` to see under the hood and debug your application)
+- generate an answer from the closest chunks (use `return_all=true` to see under the hood and debug your application)

 You should save the index for later to avoid re-embedding / re-extracting the document chunks!